-The Director of Human Resources or designee will:
+The Associate Vice President and Chief Human Resource Officer or designee will:

 - 1. Guide on human resources policy issues that arise because of emergencies. - 2.
 Ensure that employee data is current and made accessible during emergencies. - 3.
 Provide employee assistance services to employees requiring such services because of the emergency.